 BRAND Search category: This applies only for search campaigns.
 This could be

 COMPETITOR.
 In a case where the campaign is not search-related, it will be set to NA (not applicable)

 Ongoing Campaign name: This identifies the campaign name.
 Examples here are:

 Here is a Google Sheet containing all this information.
 You can use it as a base to create your campaign namings.

 Now comes the fun stuff.
 After all this work of doing the tagging, you now have a data set which is ready for analysis.
 Now you have all the UTM dimensions available in Google Analytics.
 This means you have conversions tracked and for Google Ads, you will also have the costs directly available in Google Analytics.

-Step 2: Visualise all your data in a BI tool like Google Data Studio, Microsoft Power BI, Tableau or Qlik.
+- Visualise all your data in a BI tool like Looker Studio, Microsoft Power BI, Tableau or Qlik.

 - Optimize your campaigns and work with advanced attribution models.
 Here I would like to quickly mention what we at Windsor.ai focus on: multi-touch attribution.